nelso0/barbotine-arbitrage-bot/README.md

 ## Full version

-I also made a full version which operates with real dollars.
+I also made a full version which operates with real dollars (the classic & delta-neutral mode).
 In general, the more volatile the crypto market, the more arbitrage opportunities there are - so the profits vary a lot from a month to another.
 I'm still doing my research on this, you can help me if you want! contact info below.

 /!\ It's not a trading bot, it's an arbitrage bot, so you won't have trade losses at all, there is no speculation, Barbotine takes the opportunity only if it's profitable. /!\